simoncblyth/opticks/examples/Geant4/CerenkovMinimal/CerenkovMinimal.rst

 Ctx
     instance is resident of G4 and is passed as only argument to all the action ctors.

-Nexus.
+    Context struct used via setEvent setTrack setStep etc.. to maintain convenient state access

     Ctx::setTrack currently kills non-optical tracks after the first genstep has been collected : for debugging with a single genstep